Editor’s note: This article was updated on Dec. 6, 2019, to reflect changes to acceptable work search contacts.

 Almost everyone collecting unemployment insurance benefits is required to actively look for work each week.

-In very few cases, some people may not be required to look for work if they are scheduled to return to full-time employment soon, and they are considered to be job attached.
+In very few cases, some people may not be required to look for work if they are scheduled to return to full-time employment within 16 weeks and they are considered to be job attached.
 Never assume you are job attached or are not required to look for work.
 If you think these situations may apply to you, please call a claim specialist at (208) 332-8942.

 Unless you have specifically been told that you do not have to actively look for work, you are required to look for a full-time job.
-In fact, you are required to make two valid work search contacts each week you file a claim for unemployment benefits.
+In fact, you are required to complete two employer contacts or work search activities each week you file a claim for unemployment benefits.

 2. Seasonal jobs